kriszyp/alkali/README.md

 In addition, an element has a `create` method that may be alternately called to create a new element. `new Element()` and `Element.create()` are equivalent.

-This classes create native DOM elements that can be placed directly into the DOM (it is not a wrapper).
+These classes create native DOM elements that can be placed directly into the DOM (it is not a wrapper).
 All the standardized element types should be available from the module (they are all properties of the module, and if you are not using ES6, you can access them like `Element.Div`).
 These classes can take several arguments for constructing elements.
 The first argument is an optional string in CSS selector format that can be used to define the class, id, or tag.
 For example, to create a div with a class of `'my-class'` and id of `'my-id'`:

 ```
 let divElement = new Div('.my-class#my-id');